-848. The Registrar of the Supreme Court must deliver to the Attorney-General, the Registrar of the Family Justice Courts and every party to the proceedings in which the Case arose a copy of the judgment of the High Court.
+848. The Registrar of the Supreme Court must deliver to the Attorney-General, the Registrar of the Family Justice Courts and every party to the proceedings in which the Case arose a copy of the judgment of the General Division of the High Court.